AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 Query logs allow you to monitor and review the status of all queries that have been executed through Query Service.
 This brings transparency to the user experience by allowing users to monitor the metadata for ALL the queries that have been executed across Query Service.
 It includes ALL types of queries whether is an exploratory, batch, or scheduled query.

 Query logs can be accessed either through the Platform UI or API.
 To access query logs in Platform UI you must have an Adobe ID and access to the Adobe Experience Platform.
-Query Logs are located in the [!UICONTROL Logs] tab of the Query Service workspace.
+Query logs are located in the [!UICONTROL Logs] tab of the Query Service workspace.

 ![The Queries log tab with the details panel highlighted.](../images/data-governance/overview/queries-log.png)